-Prepare a to-do list of all the things you have to prepare, like completing the NCERT, reading newspapers, going through magazines, and keeping track of the updates as well.
+Prepare a to-do list of all the things you have to prepare, like completing the NCERT, reading newspapers, going through magazines, and keeping track of the updates.

-Make a realistic timetable that can be followed with atleast6 hours of sleep and the 10-12 hours devoted to studies.
+Make a realistic timetable that can be followed with at least 6 hours of sleep and 10-12 hours devoted to studies.